A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Introduction

+Our main contribution in this work is the development of a new shifted Laplacian multigrid method for the elastic Helmholtz equation.
+As far as we know, we are the first to suggest a shifted Laplacian multigrid method for the elastic Helmholtz equation, with performance comparable to the well-studied shifted Laplacian method for the acoustic equation.
+Our methods scales well for the nearly incompressible case, as we demonstrate both in our numerical results and in our theoretical local Fourier analysis.
+We further improve the suggested multigrid method by combining it with domain decomposition, to enhance parallelism and deal with the size of the problem.
+We observe that the local nature of both methods enables this combination without a significant loss in convergence rate.
+The method is shown to tackle 2D and 3D cases with challenging heterogeneous velocity models.

-In this work, we present a new shifted Laplacian multigrid method for the elastic Helmholtz equation.
-Our method adopts approaches that are suitable for linear elasticity to better treat the elliptic ``elastic part'' of the elastic Helmholtz equation, which in some sense plays the same role as the weighted Laplacian in \eqref{eq:acousitcHelm}.
-This elliptic part is essentially the elasticity operator, and is known to cause difficulties to standard multigrid methods in cases of nearly incompressible material.
-The shifted Laplacian method is no exception, and to solve \eqref{eq:elasticHelm} using multigrid, we require to apply the mechanisms for both the elasticity and the acoustic Helmholtz equation together.
+Our multigrid method adopts approaches that are suitable for linear elasticity to better treat the ``elastic part'' of the elastic Helmholtz equation.
+This part includes the weighted Laplacian (as in \eqref{eq:acousitcHelm}), with an additional grad-div term that has a rich null-space.
+This part is essentially the elasticity operator and is known to cause difficulties to standard multigrid methods in cases of nearly incompressible material.
+The shifted Laplacian method is no exception, and to solve the elastic equation using multigrid, we suggest applying the mechanisms for both the elasticity and the acoustic Helmholtz equation together.
 To this end, we write the elastic equation using a mixed formulation \cite{gaspar2008distributive} and use a local cell-wise ``Vanka'' relaxation to treat the elastic part of the elastic Helmholtz equation \cite{wobker2009numerical}.
 The indefiniteness of the problem is treated by shifted Laplacian in the same way that the indefiniteness of \eqref{eq:acousitcHelm} is treated.
-We demonstrate that our method performs similarly to standard shifted Laplacian for \eqref{eq:acousitcHelm}, only with respect to the shear wavenumber instead of the pressure wavenumber.
+We demonstrate that our method is scalable with respect to the Poisson ratio: it performs similarly to standard shifted Laplacian for \eqref{eq:acousitcHelm}, regardless of the Poisson ratio, only with respect to the shear wavenumber instead of the pressure wavenumber.